-2 WARNING This symbol shows that this appliance used a flammable refrigerant.
-If refrigerant is leaked and exposed to an external ignition source, there risk of fire.
-CAUTION This symbol shows that the operation manual should be read carefully.
-4 CAUTION This symbol shows that a service personnel should be handling this equipment with reference to the installation manual.
-This symbol shows that informat manual or installation manual.
-CAUTION This symbol shows that information is available such as the operating manual or installation manual.
+refrigerant is leaked and e risk of fire.
+WARNING refrigerant is leaked and exposed to an external ignition source, there is a CAUTION This symbol shows that the operation manual should be read carefully. • CAUTION This symbol shows that a service personnel should be handling this equipment with reference to the installation manual. i CAUTION This symbol shows that information is available such as the operating manual or installation manual.